ClojureBridge/board/checklist_for_new_board.md

 - should have an owner status

 #### google groups
-- should be on ClojureBridge board and ClojureBridge Workshops
+- should be on [ClojureBridge board](https://groups.google.com/forum/#!forum/clojurebridge-board) and [ClojureBridge Workshops](https://groups.google.com/forum/#!forum/clojurebridge-workshops)
 - should be an owner for both

-Additionally,
+#### Optional Curriculum updates
-- tell her/him to subscribe clojurebridge-curriculum if interested
+- subscribe to [clojurebridge curriculum updates](https://github.com/ClojureBridge/curriculum) if interested

-#### Google Apps account
-- should have xxx@clojurebridge.org email account at Google Apps